-The McCain Institute for International Leadership at Arizona State University has released a new book by Affiliated Senior Fellow David J. Kramer, “Back to Containment: Dealing with Putin’s Regime.”
+The McCain Institute for International Leadership at Arizona State University has released a book by Affiliated Senior Fellow David J. Kramer, “Back to Containment: Dealing with Putin’s Regime.”

 Kramer is the Institute’s former Senior Director for Human Rights and Democracy, and was previously President of Freedom House, and Assistant Secretary of State for Democracy, Rights, and Labor.